Common Design Mistakes to Avoid

 Kerning is the individual space between letters.
 It can often be overlooked, as most image editors make it very easy to add text to a design.
 However, depending on the font used, a little extra time spent on kerning can make a big difference.

-As they say, a picture is worth a whole mess of words, but hopefully not messy words.
-Often, a design is strong enough without adding any text or additional elements to it.
-There may be an urge to add more in order to make sure the message is clear, but that can take all the fun out of interpreting art and feeling a personal connection to it.
-Resist the urge to add too much.
+“A picture is worth a whole mess of words, but hopefully not messy words.”
+Designs are often created to deliver a message without needing text or additional elements.
+Does this apply to your design?
+There are times that additional context is super helpful.
+There are also times where adding more to make sure the message is clear can take the fun out of fan interpretation and personal connection.
+If so, resist the urge to add too much.

 Lack of Variety

 Not all designs need to be packed with a variety of lines, fonts, colors, and shapes.
-However, adding a bit of variation to your work can make a good design, a great one.
-Ask yourself what can be done to add a bit of variation while still keeping the overall feel of the design.
-It’s like adding the last final touches to already tasty pizza.
-Adding a little here, changes this there, and now it’s a pizza that deserves to be photographed before being devoured.
+Adding a bit of variation to your work can make the difference between a good design and a great one.
+Ask yourself what can be done to change things up while still keeping the overall feel of the design.
+Think about adding toppings to your pizza.
+There is a fine line between too little, too much, and just right.
+Explore the balance between what you want to say and what is being said.

 Just right.
 In this piece by Skitchism, there’s variety with the size of the text and even a completely different style for the word “later”.
 This variation makes the word stand out, like it should have an echo when you say it.